himhan34/FM-Fusion-for-study-korean-translate/README.md

 The three models are combined to run in [Grounded-SAM](https://github.com/IDEA-Research/Grounded-Segment-Anything).
 Please find our adopted Grounded-SAM [here](https://github.com/glennliu/Grounded-Segment-Anything).
 It should generate a ```prediction``` folder as explained in [data format](DATA.md).
 Then, you can run the semantic mapping on your dataset.

 ## 5. Acknowledge
-The hardware is supported by [Luqi Wang](https://lwangax.wordpress.com).
+The hardware used in SgSlam is supported by [Luqi Wang](https://lwangax.wordpress.com).
+The lidar-camera hardware used in [SLABIM](https://github.com/HKUST-Aerial-Robotics/SLABIM) is supported by [Skyland Innovation](https://www.skylandx.com).
-We use [Open3D](https://www.open3d.org) to reconstruct instance sub-volume.
+In our program, we use and adopt [Open3D](https://www.open3d.org) to reconstruct instance sub-volume.
 The vision foundation models RAM, GroundingDINO, and SAM provide instance segmentation on images.

 ## 6. License
 The source code is released under [GPLv3](https://www.gnu.org/licenses/) license.